Going My Way: Plot

-On his first day, his unconventional style gets him into a series of mishaps; his informal appearance and attitude make a poor impression with the elder pastor, Father Fitzgibbon (Barry Fitzgerald).
-The very traditional Fitzgibbon is further put off by O'Malley's recreational habits – particularly his golf-playing – and his friendship with the even more casual Father Timmy O'Dowd (Frank McHugh).
-O'Dowd tricks O'Malley into revealing that the bishop actually sent him to take charge of the parish's affairs, with Fitzgibbon remaining on as pastor.
-To spare Fitzgibbon's feelings, O'Malley acts as if he is simply his assistant.
+On his first day, his unconventional style gets him into a series of mishaps; his informal appearance and casual attitude initially make a poor impression with the elder priest, Father Fitzgibbon.
+The very traditional Fitzgibbon is further put off by O'Malley's recreational habits – particularly his golf-playing – and his friendship with the even more casual Father Timmy O'Dowd.
+O'Dowd tricks O'Malley into revealing that he was actually sent by the bishop to replace Fitzgibbon and take charge of the parish's affairs, with Fitzgibbon remaining on as pastor.
+To spare Fitzgibbon's feelings, O'Malley pretends that he was sent to serve as the elderly priest's assistant.